Khan/placecomplete/README.md

-# Placecomplete: A jQuery plugin for location autocomplete
+# Placecomplete: A jQuery and Select2 plugin for location autocomplete powered by the Google Maps API

 ## Justification/Use Cases